renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

 model.

-I like the idea of having a `Person` class as we can use that to define some mandatory fields which we know must be present, like `name` and `dob`, just like we would do in the old-fashioned way... we enforce a few constraints on the name field so that patently wrong input is not accepted by our program (maybe the constraints I define are not ideal, but that's beyond the point of this blog post).
+I like the idea of having a `Person` class as we can use that to define some mandatory fields which we know must be present, like `name` and `dob`, just like we would do in the old-fashioned way, at least to start with... we enforce a few constraints on the name field so that patently wrong input is not accepted by our program (maybe the constraints I define are not ideal, but that's beyond the point of this blog post).
+We do that with a named constructor `createName` which verifies programmatically that the given String meets the constraints.
+It is a shortcoming of the Ceylon type system that it is still not possible to specify a String with a certain length range... that would only be possible with [dependent types](https://en.wikipedia.org/wiki/Dependent_type), to my knowledge, but this is still a subject of research that no practical language has been able to incorporate (undecidability being a major issue).

 > to use `Date` for the `dob` field, the Ceylon SDK module `ceylon.time` must be imported.